wushenrong/dotfiles/README.md

 This most of the configuration is licensed under the BSD Zero Clause License using [SPDX](https://spdx.dev) expressions.
 Except for external git modules which are under their own licenses.
-The NeoVim configuration is based on the [LazyVim starter template][lazyvim], which is under the Apache 2.0 License.
 The Zsh configuration is based on the [antidote sample configuration][antidote], which is under the MIT License.
 And the `VSCode_Dark` theme for Kitty by huabeiyou which is the MIT License.
 Check for SPDX expressions for which license the configuration is under.

 [lazyvim]: https://github.com/LazyVim/starter
 [antidote]: https://github.com/getantidote/zdotdir